kstenerud/concise-encoding/cte-specification.md

 ### Why not ISO 8601 or RFC 3339?

-[RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339) was developed as a greatly simplified profile of [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) to be used in internet protocols.
+[RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339) was developed as a greatly simplified (and also open) profile of [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) to be used in internet protocols.
 RFC 3339's criticisms of ISO 8601 are valid:

 - It has bad defaults.
 - It tries to do too many things.